neontvn/TicketingApp/README.md

 # Ticketing App

+The Ticketing App is an E-Commerce app using Microservices built with Node, React, Docker and Kubernetes.

 # Tech Stack

 This is a **Full Stack Application** in which a variety of technologies have been used.